 The Pink abelia shrub has rose-colored flowers that appear in the late spring and last through the fall growing season.
-The clusters of small pinkish white flowers are tubular shaped and will attract butterflies and bees to your garden.
+The clusters of small pinkish-white flowers are tubular-shaped and will attract butterflies and bees to your garden.
 The lightly fragrant pink flowers will contrast nicely with the dark green leaves at the ends of the branches.
 Canyon Creek is noted as one of the heaviest blooming abelian varieties having blooms for multiple months at a time.

-We recommend planting this as a specimen plant, mass planting as a hedge, or in a container.
+We recommend planting this as a specimen plant, mass planting as an abelia hedge, or in a container.
 It will add a unique, distinguished look to any garden design.
 If you’re looking for plants to go along with your abelia, we’ve got you.
 The best canyon creek abelia companion plants include roses, holly, and spirea.

 Canyon Creek Abelia Care